Frequently Asked Questions

 The ongoing operations of the Limited Partnership and the Trust are supported by the following reputable service providers:

-Role Service Provider Name Investment Manager Algonquin Capital Corporation Prime Broker TD Securities Inc. Futures Broker RBC Futures Fund Administrator SGGG Fund Services Inc. Auditor KPMG LLP Legal Counsel Wildeboer Dellelece, AUM Law
+Role Service Provider Name Investment Manager Algonquin Capital Corporation Prime Broker TD Securities Inc. and CIBC Capital Markets Futures Broker RBC Futures Fund Administrator SGGG Fund Services Inc. Auditor KPMG LLP Legal Counsel Wildeboer Dellelce, AUM Law

 What Can the Fund Invest In?

 - What limitations are on the investment strategy of the Fund?

 The following limitations apply to the Fund: